platformsh/platformsh-docs/docs/src/development/variables/set-variables.md

 If your app needs different names for environment variable than those set by Platform.sh, which is common for database connections, map the Platform.sh's variable names to those required by the application.
-Do this in the app with the help of the Config Reader libraries or via a shell script.
+Do this in the app with the help of a [Config Reader library](https://github.com/platformsh?q=config-reader) or via a shell script.

 For example, the following [`.environment` script](#set-variables-via-script) exports variables that are visible to the application.
 It uses the `jq` library, which is included in all app containers for this purpose.